 - Where can I get more information?

 What happens if I miss a dose (Argatroban)?

-Since argatroban is usually given in a hospital or clinic setting as needed, it is not likely that you will miss a dose.
+Since argatroban is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose (Argatroban)?